OlamideAdebayo4/-Decentralized-Election-Voting-and-Result-Verification-System/README.md

-# 🗳️ Decentralized Election Voting System

-> 🔐 A transparent, tamper-proof voting and result verification system built on Stacks blockchain using Clarity smart contracts.
+A transparent, tamper-proof voting and result verification system built on Stacks blockchain using Clarity smart contracts.

 ## 🌟 Features